-Many companies do not have an organized way to manage their large pool of content marketing assets, which sometimes makes valuable content disappear into a ‘content void.’
+Many companies lack an organized way to manage their large pool of content marketing assets, which can sometimes result in valuable content being lost in a ‘content void.’

-For example, you may have sales enablement assets that a new salesperson never finds out about but could have helped them advance or close a sales opportunity.
+For example, you may have sales enablement assets that a new salesperson never discovers, but could have helped them advance or close a sales opportunity.

 Salespeople sometimes ‘reinvent the wheel’ by making a new presentation or document when one already exists.

-In addition, with the right system in place, marketers can better plan for new content, update existing content more quickly, and distribute it to various channels.
+Additionally, with the right system in place, marketers can plan new content more effectively, update existing content more quickly, and distribute it across various channels.

 MAM vs. DAM

-From our SEO perspective, a marketing asset management (MAM) system is a central repository for all content marketing assets with a URL.
-The MAM system makes these assets easy for users within an organization to find and for content marketers to manage.
+From our content marketing and SEO perspective, a marketing asset management (MAM) system serves as a central repository for all content marketing assets that have a URL.
+The MAM system makes these assets easily accessible to users within an organization, enabling content marketers to manage them effectively.

-This differs from a digital asset management system (DAM), which also functions as a storage repository for media like images and videos.
+This differs from a digital asset management system (DAM), which also serves as a storage repository for media, such as images and videos.
 Records in a MAM can have URLs that reference stored media assets.

 Marketing Asset Types